computes the finite form of the (symmetry) transformation leaving invariant any PDE system admitting a given symmetry

 optional - a function or a list of functions representing the new dependent variables

 (optional) can be true (same as jetvariables), false (default), jetvariables, jetvariableswithbrackets, jetnumbers or jetODE; to respectively return or not using the different jet notations available

 optional - indicates the simplifier to be used instead of the default simplify/size

 optional - to simplify a subexpression that involves the Lie group parameter replacing it by another group parameter

-Given a list with the infinitesimals of a symmetry symmetry transformation.
+Given a list with the infinitesimals of a symmetry generator, or the corresponding infinitesimal generator differential operator, SymmetryTransformation computes the actual finite form of that symmetry transformation.